pesterhazy/presumably/posts/fixmes.md

 Annotating code with tags is a common practice, but semantics vary.
 With time codebases tend to assign specific meanings to individual tags, much like emojis in Slack workspaces gradually acquire a definite meaning.
 At Pitch we tag comments as TODO when code  _should_ be changed eventually, but not necessarily today.
 It is considered acceptable, perhaps even desirable to wait to make the improvement suggested.
 By contrast, a FIXME is more stringent: code is unfit for merge until the author addresses the problem.
 Our automated linter codifies this judgment priority: FIXMEs fail the build, but TODOs are given a pass.

+# How tags help

 Conventions aid communication with team members while the pull request is in progress.
 "Is this a FIXME or a TODO?" you might ask your colleague, requesting a judgment of the status and priority of the difficulty.
 And during code review, FIXMEs are a signal that the function annotated requires attention.
 They scream, "Help!
 Ask me about this issue I encountered!"

-But the impact of FIXMEs go deeper than that.
+But the impact of FIXMEs goes deeper than that.
 And the reason can, I think, be found in how our brain works.
 As David Allen has pointed out (in Getting Things Done) the brain has considerable difficulty letting go of information it considers important, even just for a moment.
 That's why Allen recommends making lists - avoiding the nagging feeling in the back of your mind that you might be missing something, it helps you be relaxed about your work because instead of incessantly worrying about things you might need to do but have forgotten, the brain can be sure that the task is stored in a secure place.
 Making a list allows you to forget abut the task now, temporarily.

 While working on a branch, I use FIXMEs in a similar way.
 When I encounter a stumbling block - a problem that will lead me away from the path I'm following - I'll add a FIXME comment to the problematic function: